The HPA Pre-application Interview (PAI) Process

 Here is what you need to do first:

 - Attend an Applicant Workshop.
-The workshop is offered three times in the fall, and once in early spring semester for any students who were abroad in the fall.
-Alumni can contact HPA, and we will send a link to a video of the presentation.
+The workshop is offered multiple times in the fall, and once in early spring semester for any students who were abroad in the fall.
+All juniors, seniors and alums who attend the Applicant Workshop will be given access to a Blackboard Coursesite for current applicants.
+Alumni can contact HPA and we will send a link to a webinar of the presentation.

 - Read through Section I of the Applicant Handbook, provided at the workshop (available to alums on our Applicant Resources website).
 Be sure that you understand the steps and timelines involved.